Burwell, Cambridgeshire: Waterway

-The village is located at the head of Burwell Lode, a man-made waterway that connects it with the River Cam.
+The village is located at the head of Burwell Lode, a human-made waterway that connects it with the River Cam.
 The present course, laid out in the mid-17th century, replaced an older route that was probably Roman in origin.
 The lode splits in two at the village, each branch serving a series of basins, warehouses and wharves located at the bottom of long strips of land, with merchants' houses at the far end of them.

 The village and lode gained importance with the opening in the 1850s of the Burwell Chemical Works owned by T. T. Ball.
 By the 1890s, this had become the Patent Manure Works owned by Colchester and Ball.
 About 10,000 tons of goods a year were shipped along it, using three steam tugs and a fleet of lighters.
 Prentice Brothers Ltd built barges in the village until 1920, and continued repairing them there after they bought the fertiliser factory in 1921.
 The factory was later owned by Fisons.
 Boats continued to be used to move the fertiliser to Fenland farms until 1948.
 Commercial use of the lode ceased in 1963, when the traffic in sugar beet stopped.